Loopring/protocols/packages/loopring_v3/circuit/statements.md

 Withdrawing from account == 0 is special because this is where the protocol fees are stored and these balances are not immediately committed to the Merkle tree state.
 This is why some special logic is needed to make sure we don't do any unexpected state changes on that account.

 Some things are only checked when we're actually doing a withdrawal by inspecting txType.
-This is done because the withdrawal constraints are also part of different transaction types, and so while these constraints don't need for a non-Withdrawal transaction, they do need to be valid to be able to create a valid block.
+This is done because the withdrawal constraints are also part of different transaction types, and so while these constraints aren't needed for a non-Withdrawal transaction, they do need to be valid to be able to create a valid block.

 amount is subtracted from the users balance at tokenID.
 Depending on the type, amount may need to have a specific value: